 Business Proposition - delivered by Video Pitch

 Ability to deliver key Commercial and Technical Milestones over the coming 12 months

 Likelihood of developing into a HPSU (company with at least 10 employees and €1 million revenue within 3 to 4 years)

 Assessment Part 2

 The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria:

-From the final applicants, those scoring highest will be selected to go forward to Enterprise Ireland’s Investment Committee for approval.
+The evaluation panel will select the start-ups to go forward to Enterprise Ireland’s Investment Committee for approval.

 Please note: Enterprise Ireland reserves the right to seek additional clarification from the applicant in regard to your application.

 - Closing date for applications is Tuesday 12th February, 2019 at 3pm.

 + 353 1 727 2202 (9am - 5pm)